mozilla/addon-sdk/packages/addon-kit/docs/windows.md

 <api name="activeWindow">
 @property {BrowserWindow}

 The currently active window.
-This property is read only.
+This property is read-only.

 **Example**